Stephen-Montague/reading-notes/Code201/class-02.md

 ## Intro to JS

 1. What data type is a sequence of text enclosed in single quote marks?

+    String literal

 2. List 4 types of JavaScript operators.

+    Assignment, Comparison, Arithmetic, Logical

-3. Describe a real world Problem you could solve with a Function.
+3. Describe a real world problem you could solve with a function.

+    Real-world code is full of problems that are solved by functions, but maybe the directions here refer to a non-code situation that could be solved metaphorically by a function, like in the following snip:

+    ```js
+        dinner = getDinner();
+        if (dinner){
+            eat(dinner);
+        }
+    ```

 ## JS Conditionals